Sikhism: Birth of Guru Gobind Singh - 5 January 2019

 the ancient Jewish practice of animal sacrifice as part of their worship.

 On Good Friday Christians will attend church services, often following the Stations of the Cross which remember Jesus' journey through Jerusalem to Golgotha.
-In many Churches a vigil is held between 12 noon and 3 pm remembering Jesus’ suffering and its conclusion
+In many Churches a vigil is held between 12 noon and 3 pm to remember Jesus’ suffering and its conclusion

 with his death.